 We've all been there.
 You take the smartphone in your hand, stretch out your arm very far, and want to squeeze you and all your friends into the picture.
 But as soon as you are all positioned, the next problem arises.
 How do you reach the shutter button?
 Most people choose the rather cumbersome method of reaching out to the shutter button using the other hand while delicately handing the phone to ensure that it doesn't fall.
 In this article, you will learn about the many easier ways of clicking hands-free selfies.

 - One-hand selfies on all smartphones

 Huawei smartphones offer numerous options to shoot selfies and also photos with the main camera without physically pressing the shutter button.
-In the camera settings (gear symbol in the upper right corner) you will find ...
+In the camera settings (gear symbol in the upper right corner), you will find ...

-The drone shown above never became reality, but the problems with selfies shown in the video remain.
+The drone shown above never became a reality, but the problems with selfies shown in the video remain.
 If you want to get even more out of your smartphone photos, you might want to take a look at our corresponding article:

 I use timer sometimes.

 I do not take selfies but good to know